 BS, University of California, Davis

 PhD, University of Pittsburgh

-Community-engaged research promoting social justice and health equity amongst diverse communities, and the sexual and reproductive health of adolescent and young adult, specifically marginalized youth from the juvenile justice system, foster care, and youth who are homeless
+Community-engaged research promoting social justice and health equity amongst diverse communities, and the sexual and reproductive health of adolescent and young adults, specifically youth from the juvenile justice system, foster care, and those who are homeless

 Maria Catrina D. Jaime was born in Manila, Philippines and immigrated to the Bay Area during her childhood.
 Her scholarly and professional experience spans over 15 years, from working on multidisciplinary research at UC Davis Healthcare Policy and Research to conducting federally funded research and implementation of R01 community-, school-, and clinically-based sexual and reproductive health and violence prevention interventions at UC Davis Health, Department of Pediatrics, and the University of Pittsburgh School of Medicine, Division of Adolescent and Young Adult Medicine.